okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-additional-limits/index.md

 ### End-user rate limits

 Okta limits the number of requests:
-* From the Admin Console and the End-User Dashboard, to 40 requests per user per 10 seconds per endpoint.
+* To the Admin Console and the End-User Dashboard, to 40 requests per user per 10 seconds per endpoint.
 This rate limit protects users from each other and from other API requests in the system.

-* From the Identity Engine, to 20 requests per user per 5 seconds and 10 requests per state token per 5 seconds. <ApiLifecycle access="ie" />
+* To the Identity Engine, to 20 requests per user per 5 seconds and 10 requests per state token per 5 seconds. <ApiLifecycle access="ie" />

 If a user exceeds this limit, they receive an HTTP 429 error response without affecting other users in your org.
 A message is written to the System Log that indicates that the end-user rate limit was encountered.